-The structural profiles are close, with Pentair carrying a narrow edge on growth.
+The structural profiles are close, with Pentair carrying a narrow edge on valuation.
 Hubbell still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
 In the market, Hubbell carries the stronger setup — intact trend against Pentair's broken trend.
 That leaves a split case: the structural lead stays with Pentair, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
+Both peer scores are relative to the S&P 500 universe, making them directly comparable.

 This comparison is anchored in long-term financial trajectory similarity within the selected peer universe.